Anan51/TDTbot/wit_data/zones/reach/encounters/fracturing_cliff.md

 -------------
 tdt$cliff_dash

 You nimbly sprint along the cliff face and make it safely to the other side.
-You're feeling pretty good about yourself (Gain **Dashing** 💨 "Start combat with 1 perfect combo towards your Fenric lineage")
+You're feeling pretty good about yourself (Gain **Dashing** 💨 "Start combat with __empower__")